noiseprotocol/noise_spec/noise.md

 6. Patterns
 ============

-The following patterns represent the intended "mainstream" use of Noise, and can be used to construct a wide range of protocols.
+The following patterns represent the mainstream use of Noise, and can be used to construct a wide range of protocols.
 Of course, other patterns can be defined in other documents.

 6.1.
 Box patterns
 ------------------